-The variable total system $\cos \zeta$ is basically calculated by the summation of every type of total costs.
-As previously mentioned in section Cost Types, these cost types are: Investment, Fix, Variable, Fuel, Revenue, Purchase.
+The variable total system $\cot \zeta$ is basically calculated by the summation of every type of total costs.
+As previously mentioned in section Cost Types, these cost types are : Investment, Fix, Variable, Fuel, Revenue, Purchase, Start-up and Environmental.

 In script model.py the individual cost functions are calculated by the following code fragment: